yaaminiv/yaaminiv.github.io/_posts/2018-05-30-Gonad-Methylation-Analysis-Part18.md

 O2-5 (ambient conditions) are more closely clustered than any of the oysters from treatment conditions.
 It's possible that there are organismal differences in methylation responses, or that we just didn't have a large enough sample size to deal with this variation.

 In the last part of the script, I saved my DML information as a BED file.
+I mimicked [Steven's code](https://sr320.github.io/OALK-to-the-browser/) to do this.
 [BED files](https://genome.ucsc.edu/FAQ/FAQformat.html) have chromosome ID, start, and stop positions that I can use to pare down information about my DMLs.
 I can then compare the DML location with other important genomic features using [bedtools](http://bedtools.readthedocs.io/en/latest/).
 The [`intersect`](https://www.biostars.org/p/13516/) tool seems especially useful.
 I know we covered `bedtools` in the [2016 Bioinformatics class](https://github.com/sr320/course-fish546-2016/wiki), so I'll review those notes!

 {% if page.comments %}